 The Polaroid Inspiration.

-From years of motion film/video editing, I've learned the power of combining images to create both abstract and literal meaning.
-I've grouped my photographs into categories on this site but don't let that stop you from dipping into different groups and combining them in interesting ways to tell your own stories.
-I've included some examples of this under the "Multi Photo Layouts" tab.
+From years as a film editor and director, I know the joy of combining images to create unexpected stories, emotions and moods and I wanted to share that sense of discovery.
+I've grouped my photographs into categories on this site but don't let that stop you from dipping into different groups and combining them in interesting ways for your walls.
+[I've included some examples of these mulit-photo layouts under the "Idea Wall" tab.]

 -Peter